Enhabit (EHAB)

 Ryan Solomon, Chief Financial Officer

-Mr. Solomon has served as Chief Financial Officer of Enhabit since December 2024.
-He brings over 20 years of corporate strategy and finance experience, including eight years as CFO in the home health and hospice sector.
-Before joining Enhabit, he was the CFO of Aspirion, a technology-enabled healthcare revenue cycle management provider, and prior to that, CFO of AccentCare, a leader in home health, hospice, and personal care services.
-Earlier in his career, Mr. Solomon served as CFO of Apple Leisure Group and held finance positions at Alcon Laboratories and American Airlines.
-His experience includes mergers and acquisitions and corporate development.
+Ryan Solomon has served as Chief Financial Officer of Enhabit since December 2024.
+He brings more than 20 years of corporate strategy and finance experience, including eight years as CFO in the home health and hospice sector and other industries.
+Before joining Enhabit, Solomon was the CFO of Aspirion, a technology-enabled healthcare revenue cycle management provider.
+Prior to Aspirion, he served as CFO of AccentCare, a national leader in home health, hospice, and personal care services, from February 2020 to October 2023.
+Earlier in his career, Solomon held roles in finance and strategic planning at Apple Leisure Group, where he ultimately served as CFO from January 2018 to February 2020.
+He also held finance positions at Alcon Laboratories and American Airlines.

 Julie Jolley, Executive Vice President, Home Health